kuzzleio/kuzzle/doc/2/guides/main-concepts/5-authentication/index.md

 This action requires the name of the strategy to be used as well as any information necessary for this strategy.

 When authentication is successful, **Kuzzle returns an authentication token**.
-This token has a validity of 2 hours by default, then it will be necessary to refresh it or to ask for a new one.
+This token has a validity of 2 hours by default.
+After this delay, you will need to refresh it or ask for a new one.

 ::: info
-It is possible to request a token authentication valid for more than 2 hours with the argument `expiresIn`.
+It is possible to request an authentication token valid for more than 1 hour with the argument `expiresIn`.
 The default validity period is configurable under the key `security.jwt.expiresIn`.
 It is also possible to set a maximum validity period for a token under the key `security.jwt.maxTTL`.
 :::